Mount Shasta

 “My Brother, if you will hand me your cup, I will give you a much more refreshing drink than spring water.”
 I obeyed, and instantly the cup was filled with a creamy liquid.
 Handing it back to me, he said: “Drink it”.

 The young man later identified himself as the Count of St. Germain.
-Ballard provided details of his encounters with St. Germain and other Ascended Masters in the books Unveiled Mysteries and The Magic Presence, under the pen name Godfré Ray King.
+Ballard provided more details of his encounters with St. Germain and other Ascended Masters in his books.
+Written under the pen name Godfré Ray King, they are the Unveiled Mysteries and The Magic Presence.

 Guy Ballard, his wife Edna, and their son Edona Eros “Donald” Ballard claimed to be the sole “accredited messengers” of Saint Germain.
-Their teachings constitute the original nucleus of what are today called the “Ascended Master Teachings” and are still used in “I AM” places of worship all over the world.
+Their teachings constitute the original nucleus of what are today called the “Ascended Master Teachings”.
+These are still used in “I AM” places of worship all over the world.

 Embed from Getty Images